baitim/Caches/README.md

 ## Description

- Implementation of the LFU(least frequently used) cache.
+ Implementation of the LFU(least frequently used) cache and a comparison with the Belady's cache.

 ## How to run